vanzei/paper_review/summaries/GoogleFileSystem/Readme.md

 ### Benefits
    * Reduces clients' need to communicate with the master.
 Since the chunck size is fixed, a single communication is need to share location of the chunks.
 Tha helps a lot since most of the read and writes are sequential, but even for randoma ccess the information can be cached by the custoemr.
    * Large chunck size also makes it more likely that the chuncks will be modified in a given chunk, reducing the network overhead.
-   * Reduces the metadata size, allowing tos tore this informarion into memory.
+   * Reduces the metadata size, allowing to store this informarion into memory.

 ### Drawbacks